Neutral grip pulldown: How to build your back while protecting your shoulders

 Biceps and brachioradialis recruitment

 The neutral grip lat pulldown places the forearm in a mid-position between supination (palm up) and pronation (palm down).
-This position creates an optimal line of pull for the brachioradialis (a major forearm muscle) and the biceps brachii.
-While the goal is to target the back, this increased assistance from the elbow flexors allows for greater load handling.
-It essentially creates a stronger mechanical linkage, ensuring that grip strength or forearm fatigue does not become the limiting factor before the lats are fully fatigued.
+This position can create a strong line of pull for the brachioradialis (a major forearm muscle) and the biceps brachii.
+While the goal is to target the back, more help from the elbow flexors can allow many lifters to use a stable grip and keep the set limited by the back instead of the hands.

 Thoracic extension requirements